Aneesh495/VibeSocialMedia/README.md

   4. editUsername - Modifies the username of the specified user, throws InvalidCredentialsException, IO Exception and UserNotFoundException.
   5. editUserPassword - Modifies the passowrd of the specified user, throws InvalidCredentialsException, UserNotFoundException, and IOException.
   6. editUserPFP - Updates the profile picture of the specified user, throws IOException, and UserNotFoundException.
-  7. blockUser - Blocks the specified user by the userID, throws UserNotFoundException, and UserBlockedException.
-  8. getMessage - Retrieves all the messages a user sent.

   UserInterface.java:
-  Provides the interface for User.java - setUsername, setPassword, setProfilePicture, setBio, addFriend, removeFriend, blockUser, unblockUser, getUsername, getPassword, getProfilePicture, getBio, getFriends, and getBlocked
+  Provides the interface for User.java - setUsername, setPassword, setProfilePicture, setBio, addFriend, removeFriend, getUsername, getPassword, getProfilePicture, getBio, getFriends, and getBlocked

   User.java:
   1. User - Default user constructor that initalizes the username, password, profile, bio, friendlist and blocklist to the given parameters.